apostrophecms/sanitize-html/README.md

 The content still gets escaped properly, with the exception of the `script` and `style` tags. *Allowing either `script` or `style` leaves you open to XSS attacks.
 Don't do that* unless you have good reason to trust their origin.

 ## Changelog

+1.12.0: option to build for browser-side use.
+Thanks to Michael Blum.

 1.11.4: fixed crash when `__proto__` is a tag name.
 Now using a safe check for the existence of properties in all cases.
 Thanks to Andrew Krasichkov.